kindelia/Kindelia/WHITEPAPER.md

 simply not viable on Ethereum.

-In short, for these familiar with functional languages, Kindelia can be seen as a worldwide functional REPL (like Haskell's GHCI) where anyone can input commands that deploy functions and run monadic actions forever.
+In short, for these familiar with functional languages, Kindelia can be seen as a worldwide, permanent functional REPL (like Haskell's GHCI) where anyone can input commands to deploy and run functions that stay up forever.
 And for these familiar with decentralized computers, Kindelia can be seen as a polishment of Ethereum, under the following recipe: